Einstein's God Model (film): Post-production

 Johnson and the producers wanted the visual effects (VFX) to have a very visceral feel to offset it from the film market's heavy reliance on digital effects.
 After producer Kenneth Hughes brought in Erik Tillmans of DreamWorks as visual effects supervisor, the production reached a tipping point as the VFX's developed their own character arc in the story.
 Most of the VFX were shot analog and enhanced with minimal digital embellishment.
 The quantum realm and membrane effects were achieved with water tank footage and green screen compositing.
 The surreal snow that seems to endlessly float was crushed egg shells in baby oil.
 Screen Anarchy said of the editing "Keen blasts of sharply assembled insert shots and sound are standout aesthetic qualities of the movie."
 Producer Kenneth Hughes recruited Senon Williams of the band Dengue Fever to create the film's score.
 The film's sound design was created by the artists at Technicolor Sound at Paramount Pictures.
 Johnson stated "It wasn't until I heard the sound effects during the mix that the machine stopped being a prop and became an actual working device."

 Release

-Critical reception

-After its world premiere at the 2016 Boston Science Fiction Film Festival, Einstein's God Model received generally positive reviews.
+The film premiered at the 2016 Boston Science Fiction Film Festival.
 Its festival run produced multiple awards (see below) and hosted very dynamic Q&A's after each screening.
 Said Johnson, "The film is so science heavy, I was surprised at how many people were touched by the story on a spiritual level.
-We had audience members, who had suffered a recent loss, tell us that it gave them comfort.".
-Einstein's God Model had its theatrical premiere at the Arena Cinelounge Hollywood.
+We had audience members, who had suffered a recent loss, tell us that it gave them comfort."
+Einstein's God Model had its theatrical premiere at the Arena Cinema (Cinelounge) in Los Angeles, California.

-The Los Angeles Times gave Einstein's God Model a positive review, stating "Johnson tackles grief, hope, spirituality and the unifying theory of everything."
-Other reviews include ...